-“A core part of our mission has been supporting partnerships with industry via our real world, applied research focus.
-This has come from our history of working with industry, illustrated by the fact that nearly two thirds of our research income has come from industry and end users since 2010,” says Ms Hindmarsh.
+The ATN continues to lead young, agile and forward-thinking universities, championing innovative teaching and research to deliver work-ready graduates.“A core part of the ATN’s mission has been supporting collaboration with industry through our real world, applied research focus.
+This has come from our history of working with industry, illustrated by the fact that nearly two thirds of our research has been funded by industry and end-users since 2010,” says Ms Hindmarsh.

 “This industry focus, alongside our primary commitments to access and equity, have allowed us to cultivate a network of five young universities that are internationally recognised for excellence in higher education.”

-ATN universities are responsible for educating 22% of Australia’s international students, and 19% of all Australian university graduates.
+ATN universities are responsible for educating 22 per cent of Australia’s international students, and 19 per cent of all Australian university graduates.